aurechabnv/clean-google-photos-export/README.md

 In the original export, other files are present at the root; they are not concerned by this script.

-## How to install and run
+## How to install
 Install requirements with pip
 > pip install -r requirements

-Run the python file
+## How to run
+Run script on defaults:
 > python clean.py

+Show options:
+> python clean.py --help

+Run script for a given folder without deduplication:
+> python clean.py "folder/path" --no-dedup

 A log file will be produced in the working directory.

 ## Custom settings
-Three settings can be updated in the JSON file `settings.json`:
+Three settings can be updated directly into the JSON file `settings.json`:
-* `TARGET_DIR`: specify which directory should be searched and cleansed; if empty, searches a "data" folder in the working directory
+* `DEFAULT_TARGET_DIR`: specify which default directory should be searched and cleansed; if empty, default is a "data" folder in the working directory
 * `DEDUPLICATE_FILES`: defaulted to `true`; set to `false` to skip file deduplication
 * `FILES_TO_UPDATE`: list of extensions which will be updated
 * `FILES_TO_ARCHIVE`: list of extensions which will be removed (/!\ JSON files are treated along with their photo/video counterpart and should NOT be added here)
+* `ARCHIVE_FOLDER_NAME`: name of the archive folder to be generated